"My investigations and decisions are not usually influenced by my hopes or fears."

 Available from your favorite local bookstore, or order now through:

 The Mr. & Mrs. Darcy Mysteries feature newlyweds Elizabeth Bennet and Mr. Darcy from Jane Austen's Pride and Prejudice as reluctant sleuths who become embroiled in intrigues surrounding their friends and family.
 The series debuted with Pride and Prescience, which made the Independent Mystery Booksellers Association bestseller list and was named one of the five best mysteries of 2004 by Library Journal.
 Successive books bring the Darcys into contact with characters from other Austen novels, but you do not need to have read Austen's originals to enjoy the Darcy mysteries.
-If you wish to read the series in order, the books are:

 If you're a fan of Jane Austen, historical fiction, traditional ("cozy") mysteries, or romance, you won't want to miss the Darcys' further adventures.
 The series offers plenty of lively dialogue, suspense, and romantic interplay, with eerie twists reminiscent of the gothic novels so popular in Austen's day.

 Praise for the Mr. & Mrs. Darcy Mysteries

 "Mannered prose, Regency backdrops, moody country houses, and delightful characterization place this new series high on the to-buy list."

 —Library Journal starred review

 "Charming . . .
 Fans of Stephanie Barron's Jane Austen books will want to check out Bebris' debut."

 "Well-crafted . . .Bebris works her own brand of Austen magic."

 "Thoroughly 'light, and bright, and sparkling,' in the best Austen tradition, with a dollop of murder and mayhem to leaven the whole.
 A delight."